DinisCruz/Book_Hacking_Portugal/Draft-Notes/a-page-1.md

 * Why Portugal
   * strong sense of ethics and community
-  * good engineering and maths education
+  * good engineering and math education
   * good ability to 'solve problems' (and make it work)
   * country has hit rock-bottom with multiple financial crises and a European bailout
     * only way is up